How to Install FrostWire on Ubuntu (24.04, 22.04)

+This guide covers how to install FrostWire on Ubuntu 24.04 or 22.04 using the xtradeb PPA.
 FrostWire combines BitTorrent downloading with integrated media playback, letting you search torrent sources, manage downloads, and play files without switching between applications.
 Use it to organize large media libraries, search multiple torrent sites simultaneously, or preview content before completing downloads.
-Once installed, you will have FrostWire ready to use via PPA with automatic updates, verified and accessible from either the terminal or desktop menu.

-This guide supports Ubuntu 22.04 LTS and 24.04 LTS installations.
-The xtradeb PPA may not provide packages for newer or older Ubuntu releases.
-Commands shown work identically on both supported LTS releases.
+This guide supports Ubuntu 24.04 LTS and 22.04 LTS.
+The xtradeb PPA does not currently provide FrostWire packages for Ubuntu 26.04, and older releases such as 20.04 are also unsupported.
+Commands work identically on both supported LTS versions.

 Before adding the PPA, ensure your system has the tools needed to manage third-party repositories: